 Children & Society

-Certificate in the School of Undergraduate Studies
+Certificate in the Undergraduate College

 The Children & Society Bridging Disciplines Program (BDP) certificate offers students the opportunity to explore a variety of disciplinary approaches to the psychology and development of children and the social forces that impact them.